ABOUT

 I have taught painting, drawing and printmaking at numerous places in the United States.

 One more aspect needs to be presented here before you experience my work.
-An important purpose of my website is to for you to directly understand what the substance of my work is.
+An important purpose of my website is to for you to directly understand what the substance of my work is (please visit https://natachasochat.com/ to read more) .
 In this vein I will further elucidate why I create work, and how I now understand why my work is what it is.
 First I will describe some global parameters that artists have existed within.

 Art through the centuries has been dominated by powerful institutions and artists create in this type of milieu.